2026-06-22

 Mia Nakamura, licensed Tokyo tour guide By Mia Nakamura, licensed Tokyo guide since 2022

-Costumed drivers in street go-karts on a neon Tokyo street at night
+Real-life kart convoy in costumes driving a neon Tokyo street at night

 Search for "real-life Mario Kart in Tokyo" and you picture the game: red shells, rainbow road, a Mario hat.
 The real thing is both less and more than that, and the gap trips people up.
 I have guided this run since 2022, so let me clear up what it actually is, where you do it, and what you need to drive one.